What to Consider When Choosing a Hardware Prototype Supplier?

 5.1 Qualifications & Reputation Checks

-• Certificaciones: Busca ISO 9001 (calidad), ISO 13485 (médico), o rohs (environmental) certifications—proof of standardized processes.
+• Certificaciones: Look for ISO 9001 (calidad), ISO 13485 (médico), or RoHS (ambiental) certifications—proof of standardized processes.

-• Estudios de caso: Ask for examples of past work in your industry (P.EJ., “Have you made auto hardware prototypes before?").
+• Estudios de caso: Ask for examples of past work in your industry (p.ej., “Have you made auto hardware prototypes before?").

 5.2 Sample Testing Process